Post-Everlasting:

 In Memorium:

-The Bar Mills Post 130 Charter was adorned with a drape at the November 13th 2006 regular meeting, in remembrance of
+The Bar Mills Post 130 Charter was adorned with a drape at the November 13th 2006 regular meeting, in remembrance of Kibby Raymond Porter, a member of this post for over 46 years, who died on Thursday October 26, 2006 in Biddeford, ME.
+A copy of this page shall be entered into the official post records.

 The following was excerpted from the Portland Press Herald Notices.

+HOLLIS -- Kibbey Raymond Porter, 83, of New County Road, died on Thursday evening at the Southern Maine Medical Center.
 He was born in Meductic, New Brunswick, Oct.
 20, 1923, a son of Jerome and Josie (Patterson) Porter.
 As a child he attended grammar school and graduated from high school in Skowhegan.

 For over 40 years, Kibbey worked for Yudy's Tire Company in Westbrook and retired as a district manager.
 Later, he worked for MSAD #6 as a van driver.
 Mr. Porter was known for his love of the outdoors.
 He enjoyed gardening, fishing, snowmobiling, and picking berries.
 He was a member of the American Legion, the Lions, the South Hollis Fire Department, and coached baseball in Hollis for many years.

-He is predeceased by his beloved wife, Marguerite (Skillings) Porter, in 2005.
+He was predeceased by his beloved wife, Marguerite (Skillings) Porter, in 2005.
 He is survived by two sons, Ronald Porter and his wife Jill of Gardiner, and Tim Porter and his wife Norma of Hollis; two daughters, Gail Norrad of Hollis and Wendy Sargent and her husband Ron of Hollis; a sister, Ellen Pinkham of Madison; 10 grandchildren; and 12 great-grandchildren.

 A memorial service was held on morning, 11/06/2006 at 11 a.m. at the Hollis Center Baptist Church, Rt.
 202 in Hollis.
 Pastor Ron Sargent officiated.
 Arrangements were by Dennett, Craig & Pate Funeral Home- Buxton. www.dcpate.com